Our lives are persistently affected by these wonderful creatures, with over 10.000 different species of birds worldwide.

 The Blue-eyed Ground-Dove was considered to be extinct hardly five years ago.

-In Brazil, a country where many rare species survive, the Blue-eyed Ground-Dove is one of the rare birds with a confirmed population of sixteen individuals in wild.
+In Brazil, a country where many rare species survive, the Blue-eyed Ground-Dove is one of the rare birds with a confirmed population of sixteen individuals in the wild.

-Named after its bright blue eyes, this small dove has the spots on its wings and the rest of its rich tawny and rufous plumage.
+Named after its bright blue eyes, this small dove has spots on its wings and the rest of its rich tawny and rufous plumage.

 The ornithologist Rafael Bessa found that the species was extinct until 2015, making a discovery of a lifetime.